 Growth Often Hides in Discomfort

-Most people imagine personal growth as something peaceful and empowering — a calm confidence, a clear path, a sense of purpose.
+Personal growth is one of the most misunderstood human experiences.
+Most people picture it as something peaceful and empowering — a calm confidence, a clear path, a deep sense of purpose.
 But real growth is rarely that graceful.
-Often, it feels like confusion, doubt, or even loss.
+It often feels like confusion, doubt, or even loss.
 You start to question everything that once made sense, and that can feel like falling apart.
-In truth, you’re not breaking down; you’re breaking open.
+In truth, you’re not breaking down — you’re breaking open.
 For deeper insight into embracing this phase, read Trust the Process, which explores how patience shapes meaningful transformation.

 When you evolve, your awareness expands faster than your comfort zone.
 What used to feel “normal” begins to feel heavy, and what once motivated you now feels hollow.
 This shift is the beginning of transformation — uncomfortable, uncertain, but full of possibility.

-Here are five real signs that you’re growing, even if you don’t recognize them right away.
+Here are five real signs that you are growing, even if you don’t recognize them right away.

 1. You’re Questioning What Used to Feel Normal